SherG/cool-iron/blog/quit-facebook.md

 Facebook became powerful because billions of consumers said “Yes, we like this!”

 Feedback is always important, especially if it's unfiltered and unmarred by "expert re-interpretation" or skewed assumptions.
 But the need for a political intervention always was questionable.
-This is something perpetual busybodies don’t understand.
+Often, political interventions do more harm than good.
+This is something <a href="https://www.goodreads.com/quotes/19967-of-all-tyrannies-a-tyranny-sincerely-exercised-for-the-good">perpetual busybodies</a> don’t understand.
 (The world would perhaps be a far kinder, better place if said busybodies attended to ridding themselves of their own hypocrisies and errors in thinking, rather than trying to police others.)

 ### Antitrust, censorship, and narrative shaping